Keyboard shortcuts

 Security

 • UDS: On Linux, the kernel attests the sender’s PID and UID via SCM_CREDENTIALS.
 The observer rejects frames where frame.pid != peer_pid or peer_uid != observer_uid.
-On macOS, getsockopt(LOCAL_PEERTOKEN) is attempted for the same verification, falling back to --socket-mode 0600.
-On other platforms, the only defence is --socket-mode.
+Linux recovery eligibility also requires the observer to pin the sender’s /proc/<pid>/stat start-time generation before first contact can become KernelAttested; an unpinned first-contact beat is tracked as SocketModeOnly.
+On macOS pathname datagram sockets, LOCAL_PEERTOKEN requires a connected local socket and the observer falls back to --socket-mode 0600.
+On other platforms without per-datagram credentials, the only defence is --socket-mode.

 • UDP (plaintext): No kernel credential mechanism exists. peer_pid is always 0, which causes the observer to skip PID verification.
 Trust must be established at the network layer — firewall rules, VPC boundaries.